gocraft/work/README.md

 * "heartbeat" - the status written by the heartbeater.
 * "observer" or "worker observer" - observes a worker.
 Writes stats. makes "observations".
 * "worker observation" - A snapshot made by an observer of what a worker is working on.
+* "periodic enqueuer" - A process that runs with a worker pool that periodically enqueues new jobs based on cron schedules.
 * "job" - the actual bundle of data that constitutes one job
 * "job name" - each job has a name, like "create_watch"
 * "job type" - backend/private nomenclature for the handler+options for processing a job